jasonpolites/gcf-recipes/simulator/README.md

 ### Known Issues and FAQ

- - If you see the following error in the console
+ - If you see the following error in the console when you stop the debugger:

     `Assertion failed: ((err) == (0)), function Stop, file ../src/debug-agent.cc, line 155.`